Jodi Martin: 1980–1996: Early years and career beginnings

-At the age of 19, Jodi was playing a set at the Lismore Festival's Unplugged stage, which lead to her supporting Arlo Guthrie on his 1996 Australian tour.
+At the age of 19, Jodi was playing a set at the Lismore Festival's Unplugged stage, which led to her supporting Arlo Guthrie on his 1996 Australian tour.

 1997–present: Recording career

 In 1997, Jodi released Sandcastles.
 In 2000, Jodi released Water and Wood.
 The album won the North Coast Entertainment Industry's Dolphin Award for Album of the Year in 2001.